srdjan/Mix/docs/htmx-integration.md

-# HTMX Integration with Mix
+# HTMX Integration with Mixon

-Mix's content negotiation features work seamlessly with HTMX to create dynamic, interactive web applications with minimal JavaScript.
-This guide shows how to use HTMX with Mix to build modern web interfaces.
+Mixon's content negotiation features work seamlessly with HTMX to create dynamic, interactive web applications with minimal JavaScript.
+This guide shows how to use HTMX with Mixon to build modern web interfaces.

 ## Overview

 [HTMX](https://htmx.org/) allows you to access modern browser features directly from HTML, rather than using JavaScript.
-When combined with Mix's content negotiation and HTML templating, you can build rich, interactive applications with server-side rendering.
+When combined with Mixon's content negotiation and HTML templating, you can build rich, interactive applications with server-side rendering.

 ## Getting Started